24 Famous Hispanic Americans Who Made History

 During Hispanic Heritage Month and beyond, take a look at just a few notable Hispanic Americans who have changed the course of history.

-The beauty and strength of America lies in its diversity.
+The beauty and strength of America lie in its diversity.
 But while this melting pot results from the blending of many cultures, some of those cultures tend to get left out of the national discussion.
 Case in point: Hispanic Americans who have made significant contributions to the country and the world.
-For Hispanic Heritage Month (September 15–October 15), take the time to find out more about these impressive men and women and give them the credit they deserve.
-Then learn about even more Hispanic heroes who were also left out of the history books.
+For Hispanic Heritage Month (September 15–October 15), take the time to find out more about these impressive famous Hispanic people and give them credit where credit is due.
+Then, check out these books penned by Latinx authors you won’t be able to put down.

 Sworn into office at the age of 29, Alexandria Ocasio-Cortez (AOC) is the youngest woman to ever be elected to Congress, and her win was a historic victory for women in government, particularly women of color.
 Representing New York’s 14th congressional district, Ocasio-Cortez is originally from the Bronx and is of Puerto Rican descent.
-Considered a rising star among progressives, she calls herself a Democratic Socialist and a fighter for the working class.
-Until her run for Congress in 2018, Ocasio-Cortez was a bartender in New York City, though she is a graduate of Boston University.
 Along with Senator Ed Markey, Ocasio-Cortez sponsored a bill known widely as the Green New Deal, aimed at addressing climate change and creating economic prosperity through environmentally sustainable jobs.
 Read more about why her election was one of the 15 moments that changed women’s history.

 Born in Los Angeles and raised in La Mesa, California, Ellen Ochoa, PhD, was the first Hispanic woman in space.
 After earning her doctorate in engineering from Stanford University, Ochoa joined NASA in 1988 as a research engineer and was selected to be an astronaut in 1990.
 Her first mission in space was aboard the shuttle Discovery in 1993.
 She went on to serve three more missions, spending almost 1,000 hours in orbit.
 Ochoa was the 11th director of the Johnson Space Center and the center’s first Hispanic director.
 Her historic firsts put her in great company with other pioneering women who changed the world.